 1. Added Cost Savings

-Incorporating hot shot trucking into your supply chain has the potential to reduce your freight rates by doing a couple of things:
+Incorporating hot shot trucking into your supply chain has the potential to reduce your flatbed shipping costs by doing a couple of things:

 - Increasing the number of trucking solutions you have to choose from.